This article describes how to install LiveUpdate Administrator (LUA) for use as an internal LiveUpdate server.

 - Click Confirm Delete to delete the product.

-To create a new download schedule
+Create a new download schedule

 - On the Download & Distribute tab, in the Schedules window, click Add Download.